Do expats from Maryland still owe Maryland state taxes?

 Audits and Assessments

 Maryland may conduct residency audits to verify your residency status and ensure proper tax compliance.
 During an audit, you must provide extensive documentation, such as proof of domicile and detailed financial records.
-Failure to provide adequate documentation can result in additional tax assessments and penalties.
+Failure to adequately document your residency status can result in additional tax assessments and penalties.